minetest-mods/schemlib/README.md

 ----

 ##data types (and usual names):
+  - node_obj  - object representing a node in plan
+  - plan_obj  - object representing a whole plan
   - plan_pos  - a relative position vector used in plan.
 Note: the relative 0,0,0 in plan will be the placed to the defined world_pos position
   - world_pos - a absolute ("real") position vector in the world